• Skip to main content

 A different approach

-During this time I’d been researching other approaches, not least because I was a little shaken by my failure to help Jenny.
+During this time I’d been researching other approaches, not least because I was shaken by my failure to help Jenny.

-I’d met with a guy who’d been one of the first people in the UK to study something called Muscle Activation Techniques (MAT).
+I’d met with someone who’d been one of the first people in the UK to study something called Muscle Activation Techniques (MAT).

-Some of the principals resonated with me.
-In particular that muscle tightness was secondary to muscle weakness,
+Some of the principals resonated with me—particularly the idea that muscle tightness could be secondary to muscle weakness,

-I’d been stretching Jenny for months but the tightness always returned.
-It also seemed to me that Jenny’s issue was weakness, but I had no way of assessing precisely where that weakness was.
+I’d been stretching Jenny for months, but the tightness always returned.
+It also seemed to me that Jenny’s issue was weakness, though I had no clear way to assess where.

 I decided to try a few sessions for myself to help gain a better understanding of the process.